Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Cholangiocarcinoma is cancer that forms in the bile ducts, which are a series of thin tubes that go from the liver to the small intestine.
 Bile ducts carry a fluid called bile from the liver and gallbladder into the small intestine, where it helps digest

 the fats in food.
 Cholangiocarcinoma, also known as bile duct cancer, is an uncommon form of cancer that occurs mostly in people older than age 50.

 Cancer that occurs in the parts of the bile ducts that are within the liver is called intrahepatic cholangiocarcinoma (ICC), also known as intrahepatic bile duct cancer.
 ICC is a rare disease and makes up about 10% of all cholangiocarcinoma.

-ICC is treated at Dana-Farber/Brigham and Women's Cancer Center's (DF/BWCC) Liver Cancer Center.
+ICC is treated at Dana-Farber Brigham Cancer Center Liver Cancer Center.
 Another more common form of bile duct cancer is extrahepatic cholangiocarcinoma, or biliary cancer,

 which is cancer occurring outside the liver.
-The Pancreas and Biliary Tumor Center at DF/BWCC treats patients with pancreatic and biliary disease.
+The Pancreas and Biliary Tumor Center at Dana-Farber Brigham Cancer Center treats patients with pancreatic and biliary disease.